hike-eclat/docs/docs/experiment_ddos_double_token_bucket.rst

 The MAIN, MAPS and DEBUG windows are in the default namespace of the container.
 In the MAPS window you can see the content of the eBPF maps.
-In the DEBUG window you can the low-level debug printout of the HIKe programs.
+In the DEBUG window you can see the low-level debug printout of the HIKe programs.

 The SUT, SUT2 and SUTDA windows are in the SUT namespace.
 The eCLAT daemon is executed in the SUTDA windows.